River Valley League

 The River Valley League is a high school athletic league in California, United States, that is part of the CIF Southern Section.
 Member schools are located in Riverside and Jurupa Valley.
 Moreno Valley High School left the league to join the Mountain Valley League.

+History

+The River Valley League (RVL) is a California high school athletic league within the CIF Southern Section, primarily featuring schools from Riverside and Jurupa Valley.
+It acta as a competitive sports conference for regional high schools, with notable members including La Sierra and Ramona.

+Historically known for strong football performances, the league has produced multiple playoff contenders and competitive like Ramona, Norte Vista, and Hillcrest.